Dalas121/Heir_2_The_Throne/README.md

 - Anekron's story
 - quest: what?
 Lintanir maybe?
 Maybe no quest at all?

-----Elrian (TODO: rename her):
+----Raewan:
 - Custom unit, loyal and intelligent.
 - alchemist and researcher.
-Clinical and inquisitive personality, with occasional hints of "mad scientist".
+Inquisitive and curious, but also a little naive and ditzy.
 - starts L3 so I only need to make one sprite.
-Throws firebombs (high damage), toxic sachels (poison), and smoke bombs (smoke).
+Throws smoke bombs (smoke) and uses a blowgun (poison).
 No melee.
+"Transmutation" ability, increasing your gold income.
 - portrait: https://github.com/wtactics/art/blob/master/WT/Potion%20Making/Potion%20Making.png
 - quest: bring her to the woses at the underground channels/grey grove.
 She's fascinated by them and asks you to let her stay behind.